JustSift/ReSift/docs/tutorial/resift-rentals.md

 #### Step 3: Use the Fetch

-Let's use the genres fetch.
 We have already created the Genre component for individual genres.
-We'll get the genres data in the App component.
+Now let’s use `getGenres` in the App component to to get the genres data to feed our Genre component.
-There are two modules for using the fetch: `useData` and `useStatus`. `useData` returns the data we ask for, and `useStatus` returns the status of fetching that data.
+There are two ReSift modules for using the fetch: `useData` and `useStatus`. `useData` returns the data we ask for, and `useStatus` returns the status of fetching that data.

-In `src/App.js`, import the module and the genres fetch we just defined:
+In `src/App.js`, import `useData` and the `getGenres` fetch we just defined:

 ```js
 // App.js